osg-htc/user-school-2023/docs/materials/htcondor/part1-ex3-jobs.md

 Nearly all of the time, when you want to run an HTCondor job, you first write an HTCondor submit file for it.
 In this section, you will run the same `hostname` command as in Exercise 1.1, but where this command will run within a job on one of the 'execute' servers on the PATh Facility's HTCondor pool.

-First, create an example example submit file for the `hostname` command using your favorite text editor (e.g., `nano`, `vim`) and then transfer the following information to that file:
+First, create an example submit file called `hostname.sub` using your favorite text editor (e.g., `nano`, `vim`) and then transfer the following information to that file:

 ``` file
 executable = /bin/hostname